reTXT/concurrency-java/README.md

   * Finish & cancel with errors

 ### Implementation
-All Operations and AdvancedOperations are implemented via the dispatch queues and therefore are 100% pure Java.
+All Operations and AdvancedOperations are implemented via the dispatch queues and therefore are 100% pure Java and provide tight integration with Promises as well.

 ### Availability
 Maven (snapshots in oss.jfrog.org & oss.sonatype.org)